-17. What are the requirements for an amendment of statutes/amendment of foundations' purpose?
+18. What are the requirements for an amendment of statutes/amendment of foundations' purpose?

-See 8f.
+See Section I, question 9e.

-18. What : are requirements with regard to reporting, accountability, auditing? ---------- -------------------- ------------- --------------- ----------------- ----------- a) What type(s) of report must be produced? $\overline{\checkmark}$ Annual financial report/financial accounts $\overline{\checkmark}$ Annual activity report $\overline{\checkmark}$ Public-benefit/activity report $\overline{\checkmark}$ Tax report/tax return Other reports e.g. on 1% schemes $\checkmark$ Reports on governance changes (e.g. new board members) Report on conflict of interest (self-dealing and conflict of interest breach cases) b) Must all/any of the reports produced by the foundation be submitted to supervisory authorities?
-If so, to which authorities (e.g. foundation authority, tax authority)?
+19. What are requirements with regard to reporting, accountability, auditing?

+- a) What type(s) of report must be produced? - ☑ Annual financial report/financial accounts - ☑ Annual activity report - ☑ Public-benefit/activity report - ☑ Tax report/tax return - □ Other reports e.g. on 1% schemes - ☑ Reports on governance changes (e.g. new board members) - □ Report on conflict of interest (self-dealing and conflict of interest breach cases)

-c) Are the reports checked/reviewed?
+- b) Must all/any of the reports produced by the foundation be submitted to supervisory authorities?
+If so, to which authorities (e.g. foundation authority, tax authority)? - c) Are the reports checked/reviewed?
 By whom (supervisory/tax authorities)?